Antonio da Sangallo the Younger: Mechanical drawings

+Military projects

+Sangallo was also a noted military architect, working on the fortifications of numerous cities such as Parma, Piacenza, Ancona and Orvieto. [previous sentence not changed but added citation] One of the most significant projects for Antonio’s career was to design and build the Fortezza da Basso in 1534.
+Sangallo the Younger almost completed the project in two years for the new Imperial Duke of Florence, Alessandro de' Medici.
+Military construction was a different type of architecture that required strong fortifications and a vast labor force to excavate ditches and transport the materials.
+The fortifications that Sangallo designed were built to resist the cannonballs and explosive mines that could negatively impact the structural integrity of the building.
+Antonio gained the skills of designing and coordinating the logistics of hundreds of skilled and unskilled workers to build the complex network of spaces inside the military fortresses.

 Work on the Vatican and Saint Peter's Basilica

-Sangallo had maintained a good relationship with the popes, and thus was constantly involved in the designing and building process of St. Peter's Basilica from 1513 until at least 1536.
-As "capomaestro", he was in charge of the day-to-day construction of the basilica for many years.
+Sangallo had maintained a good relationship with the popes, and thus was involved in the designing and building process of St. Peter's Basilica until at least 1536.
+Previously, the Basilica was entrusted to Antonio's uncle, Giuliano da Sangallo.
+It was after the sack of Rome that Antonio da Sangallo was responsible for its undertaking, with construction of the Basilica beginning in April 1506.
+As "capomaestro", Sangallo was in charge of the day-to-day construction of the basilica for many years.
+Antonio collaborated with Donato Bramante, Raphael Sanzio, and Baldassarre Peruzzi to design the Basilica.
 He also created a design for the basilica, of which a wooden model exists today.
+After Antonio died in 1546, Michelangelo became the chief architect.

-Sangallo also worked extensively on the Vatican apartments, building the Pauline Chapel, the Sala Regia which serves as the entryway to the Sistine Chapel, and the Scala Regia, the staircase that serves as the main entrance to the Apostolic Palace.
+Sangallo also worked extensively on the Vatican apartments, building the Pauline Chapel, the Sala Regia which serves as the entryway to the Sistine Chapel.
+He also worked on the Scala Regia, the staircase that serves as the main entrance to the Apostolic Palace.
 Vasari also claims that Sangallo modified the Sistine Chapel by elevating the roof, although exactly what the modifications are is unclear.